ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 If you changed the directory name where the |release| server code resides, make sure to update any system environment variables.
-Before restarting the server, make sure your PATH and PYTHONPATH system environment variables are pointing to the new locations.
+Before restarting the server, make sure your :envvar:`PATH` and :envvar:`PYTHONPATH` system environment variables are pointing to the new locations.

 JVM memory settings